 If you think you’ve been hearing conflicting information about rote math in the news or from schools, you’re absolutely right.
-The fight is spilling over into educational policy makers and makers of standardized tests such as the College Board.
+The fight is spilling over to educational policymakers and makers of standardized tests such as the College Board.
 For dyslexic and dyscalculic students the risk is of being caught in the middle.

 This past week, Scientific American reported on Why Math Education Doesn’t Add Up, commenting on how the over-emphasis on math memorization in US Education impairs learning and achievement.